What Is NAMA?

 to destigmatize the treatment which has given us back our lives.

-At NAMA, we'd like people to focus on the success stories of methadone: patients who became successful lawyers or construction workers, patients who rebuilt their families and are now productive members of society.
+At NAMA-R, we’d like people to focus on the success stories of MAT: patients who became successful lawyers or construction workers, patients who rebuilt their families and are now productive members of society.
 There are thousands of us.

 What We Are NOT!